Two crashes in two minutes - Whanganui emergency services respond

 "I didn't see people at first, but then I saw two.
 One seemed not that great, she was just sitting there."

-Emergency services arrived at the scene swiftly having been called from the scene of a another crash on Victoria Ave that they were attending.
+Emergency services arrived at the scene swiftly having been called from the scene of a crash on Victoria Ave just two minutes earlier.

-That crash involved a single vehicle outside of Bottle-O and involved one vehicle which remained on the side of the road.
+That crash involved two vehicles outside of Bottle-O, where an employee said she heard a bang while she was working

+"There was a guy in a white van, he's drifted from New World across into our carpark," she said.

 Both roads were closed briefly but have since re-opened.